I am excited to share with you my review of Centering Prayer and Inner Awakening by Cynthia Bourgeault.

 She has been a long-time advocate of the meditative practice of Centering Prayer and has worked closely with fellow teachers and colleagues including Thomas Keating, Bruno Barnhart, and Richard Rohr.
 Cynthia has actively participated in numerous inter-spiritual dialogues and events with luminaries and leaders such as A.H.
 Almaas, Kabir Helminski, Swami Atmarupananda, and Rami Shapiro.

-Learn more about Cynthia at The Contemplative Society
+Learn more about Cynthia here.

 This was the first book on Centering Prayer that I read as I began this transforming practice in June of 2014.
 I recently took a peek back into this wonderful book and wish to share with you six key points.